Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 New Lenox$515K14 days97.0%

 These markets move steadily, with most homes selling within two weeks of listing.
-The extensive marketing campaigns that justified high commissions historically simply aren’t necessary in most cases.
+For sellers from Lemont to Mokena, the extensive marketing campaigns that justified high commissions historically simply aren’t necessary in most cases.

 Luxury Properties

 Properties above $1 million often see lower percentage commission rates, though the total dollar amount remains substantial.
-A 4.5% commission on a $1.5 million home is still $67,500.
+A 4.5% commission on a $1.5 million home is still $67,500, and the fee-to-equity ratio shows what that takes as a share of the owner’s actual equity.
 Luxury sellers have significant room to negotiate given the amounts involved.

 The NAR Settlement: How It Changes Commission Negotiations